Broadest financial inclusion program in Africa

 This ambitious program aims to foster inclusive citizenship, more effective governance, and the creation of a cashless economy, all of which will stimulate economic growth, investment, and trade.

-To know more about the potential benefits of such a program, we published in August 2016 a dossier on the effects of ID technology on society.
+To know more about the potential benefits of such a program, we published a dossier on the effects of ID technology on society.